Skip to content

 IEC Insurance From BestQuote

 Our partner BestQuote offers IEC Insurance for those coming to Canada through the International Experience Canada program.
-You can get coverage for up to 24 months, and you can purchase Best Quote’s insurance either before you leave your home country or while you’re already traveling.
+You can get coverage for up to 24 months, and you can purchase Best Quote’s insurance either before you leave your home country or while you’re already travelling.

 The average cost of BestQuote’s IEC insurance, including snow sports coverage, is $1,825 with a $0 excess.